The BioTopics website gives access to interactive resource material, developed to support the learning and teaching of Biology at a variety of levels.

 Image maps and tool tips are also sometimes used to append extra detail on demand.
-Leave your pointer resting on the different parts of the diagram of a glucose molecule below!
+Leave your mouse pointer resting on the different parts of the diagram of a glucose molecule below!

 A major section of the site has involved me in the production of pages devoted to interactive 3-dimensional molecular models - usable at a number of different levels.

 This section is more acceptable on tablet computers (and even phones).
 These JSMol files are accessible from this link.

 Originally these were based on JMOL Java applets, which gives a more reliable high-quality image with smoother and faster interactivity, but this is unavailable on some computer platforms.
 Unfortunately, some browsers interpret this technology as a security risk, and require users to click on a warning page before proceeding.
 There is no intrinsic risk from using these pages on this site.
 These JMOL files are accessible from this link.

 OK I have tried to put in sound in various formats in the past, but this was not supported by all browsers.
 The HTML5 format is more flexible, although different browsers have different preferences!

 I have used this to give a spoken version of some topics, as well as single words which some find difficult.